-Richard Rosenberg is the retired chairman and chief executive officer of BankAmerica Corporation.
-He was appointed as chairman and chief executive officer in 1990 and served until 1996.
+Richard Rosenberg is the retired chairman and chief executive officer of BankAmerica Corporation serving from 1990 to 1996.
 Prior to joining Bank of America in 1987, Mr. Rosenberg worked at Wells Fargo Bank for 22 years, his last years serving as vice chairman and director.

 Mr. Rosenberg is a retired commander in the U.S. Naval Reserve, a member of the California Bar Association, a trustee of the California Institute of Technology, a past president of The Bankers Roundtable, the Bank Marketing Association, the Federal Advisory Council of the Federal Reserve System and a past chairman of MasterCard International.
 He is a member of the board of directors of the Buck Institute for Age Research, the San Francisco Symphony, and the Naval War College Foundation and is past chairman of the University of California San Francisco Foundation and chairman of the executive council of the University of California Medical Center.
 He has served as the chairman of the board for ABX Air, and as a director of Airborne Express Corporation, Health Care Property, SBC Communications, UCSF-Stanford Health Care, Chronicle Publishing Company, Northrop Grumman Corporation, Pacific Life Insurance Company, and Premier Pacific Vineyards.
 He is a member of American Academy of Arts and Sciences.

-Mr. Rosenberg earned a B.S. from Suffolk University and an M.B.A. and a J.D. from Golden Gate University.
+Mr. Rosenberg earned a B.S. degree from Suffolk University and a M.B.A. degree and a J.D. degree from Golden Gate University.

-Michael Rossi is a retired vice chairman of BankAmerica Corporation, serving from 1993 to 1997.
+Mr. Rossi is a retired vice chairman of BankAmerica Corporation, serving from 1993 to 1997.
 Prior to serving as vice chairman, Mr. Rossi was BankAmerica’s chief credit officer.
-Prior to that post, he held various executive positions which included running the Bank’s Commercial Banking Division, Global Private Bank, the Asia Division, and the Latin America Division.
+Prior to that post, he held various executive positions which included running the Bank’s Commercial Real Estate Division, Commercial Banking Division, Global Private Bank, Asia Division, and Latin America Division.
 He also served as senior credit officer of the World Banking Group.
 From 2005 to 2007, Mr. Rossi was chairman and CEO of Aozora Bank, taking it public in November 2006.
 He also spent eight months as chairman of GMAC/ResCap.

 Mr. Rossi earned a B.A. from the University of California at Berkeley.